|

 students school program, but harmful to

-their dignity.
+their dignity and pride.
 They knew they

 were being used.